Sylvesteryeg/alx-zero_day/0x03-git/README.md

-This is the my second git assignment
+This is the first time I am editing from git hub